 Reach & Retarget for Google

 The Reach & Retarget feature allows you to connect your Google Ad Account to Wistia.
 With Wistia stats in Google, you’ll have the power to “retarget” audiences based on media engagement.

 With the Google Analytics integration, we can send Wistia player events to your Google Analytics account.
 These can then be used to create audiences for Google Ads.

 In order to connect Google Analytics in your Wistia account, you’ll want to head to the Integrations page.
 This can be found by heading to Account > Integrations.
-Scroll down to the Promotion Integrations section of this page, and you’ll see the option to connect Google Ads there.
+Scroll down to the Reach & Retarget Integrations section of this page, and you’ll see the option to connect Google Analytics there.

 Once you select Connect, you’ll be prompted to log into Google and select your Google account that has access to your Google Analytics instance.